BlaiseKelly/lotoseurosR/README.md

 ![time variation plot](plots/rmd/ws_wd_plot.gif)

-Wind speed and direction code adapted from this post https://stackoverflow.com/questions/47880918/how-to-plot-wind-direction-with-lat-lon-and-arrow-in-ggplot2
+Wind speed and direction code has been adapted from the code in this post https://stackoverflow.com/questions/47880918/how-to-plot-wind-direction-with-lat-lon-and-arrow-in-ggplot2

+The code in this repository has been shared to give some pointers on methods for dealing with the output data from LE.
+The author of this work accepts no responsibility for the code and any outputs that are generated.